Stefan0219/Stefan0219/README.md

 - 🌱 I’m currently learning computer science in China.
 - 💞️ Mostly used programing language are C C++ Java Python
 - 📫 You are very welcomed to email me at StefanTian02@outlook.com!
--     And [here](https://www.youtube.com/watch?v=iik25wqIuFo) is a special video I made with full effort!
+- Finally, [here](https://www.youtube.com/watch?v=iik25wqIuFo) is a special video I made with full efforts!

 <!---
 Stefan0219/Stefan0219 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.